Conducting Inspections with DroneDeploy

 Using Field Notes for Inspections

 Create Field Notes for inspections on media and annotations.
-The steps below are for creating Field Notes on Photos, but the same process can be applied to other media types.
+The steps below are for creating Field Notes on Photos, but you can apply the same process to other media types.

 Screenshot 2025-02-28 at 3.07.10 PM.png

-Click on a specific photo to enter the photo view.
-Then select the Field Note creation icon to create a Field Note.
+2. Click a specific photo to enter the photo view.
+Then select the Field Note creation icon to create a Field Note

 Screenshot 2025-02-28 at 3.09.15 PM.png